xiix0/scam/README.md

-October.

-This is one of the peculiarly dangerous months to speculate in stocks in.

-The others are July, January, September, April, November, May, March, June, December, August, and February.
+Work consists of whatever a body is obliged to do.
+Play consists of whatever a body is not obliged to do.

-		-- Mark Twain, "Pudd'nhead Wilson's Calendar"
+		-- Mark Twain